 10 Detailed Steps to get gorgeous curls using a blow dryer

-Step 1: Take your hair brush and comb your hair meticulously.
-You need to ensure that you hair is detangled well.
+Step 1: Take your hairbrush and comb your hair meticulously.
+You need to ensure that your hair is detangled well.
 Start from the roots and brush till the ends.

-- Often those with long hairs tend to miss/skip brushing the hair ends.
+- Often those with long hair tend to miss/skip brushing the hair ends.
 Maximum hair knots form in the ends.
 So, take note that the hair ends are knot-free.

-Step 2: Divide your hair into a various sections.
-In order to maintain the sectioning you can use hair bands, clips, or pins.
+Step 2: Divide your hair into various sections.
+In order to maintain the sectioning, you can use hair bands, clips, or pins.
 It depends on your preference and whatever you have at hand.